 And finally, this clogging and build-up can cause folliculitis, in addition to KP or strawberry legs.

-So, basically, ingrown hairs really have their own stubborn party when they can’t get out and they are being irritated with shaving or shaving with a dull razor.
+So, basically, ingrown hairs really have their own stubborn party when they can’t get out and they are being irritated with shaving in general (or shaving with a dull razor).